ComputationalBiologyLab/Target-genes-of-HIF-1A-in-HCC-patients/README.md

 make sure that all the used packages are installed before running the code.

 The initial data download step from TCGA can be bypassed by utilizing the pre-existing data file named "Gene_Counts.zip" within the designated "data" folder.
 This Gene_Counts file can be directly employed for conducting Deseq2_analysis.

+## 📖 Citation

+If you use this work, or any of the associated code/materials, in your own research or publication, please cite our paper:

+Khedr, M.A., Mohamed, Z., El-Derby, A.M. et al. Development of hepatocellular carcinoma organoid model recapitulating HIF-1A metabolic signature.
+Clin Exp Med 25, 9 (2025). https://doi.org/10.1007/s10238-024-01521-x